 Dear Dr. B,

 Our daughter was in a car accident on her way to college last week.
-Because of a concussion, her doctor said she can’t listen to Christmas music, watch Christmas movies or even look at Christmas lights for several weeks.
+Because of a concussion in the car accident, her doctor said she can’t listen to Christmas music, watch Christmas movies or even look at Christmas lights for several weeks.
 Those were my primary concerns until we drove home yesterday and the stress from being in the car came over me.
 Her car was totaled, so how do I overcome the fear of letting her drive again?
 How does she overcome the fear from the accident in order to drive again?

 Concussion Concerned Parent

 First, let’s just take a moment and thank God that your daughter’s injuries were not even more significant—while a concussion is serious, given that her car was totaled, it sounds like it could have been so much worse.

 You have every right to be concerned, however.
 A concussion is no small, inconsequential injury and the recovery process must be respected.
 Sometimes the hardest aspect of a concussion to deal with is the fact that no one can see it, or the consequences of it.
 And the symptoms often vary from day to day.

 It will be crucial for you and your daughter to extend much grace to her during this recovery period.
 The greatest and fastest recovery will occur within the first month, followed by the first three months post injury, six months, and one year.
 As hard as it may be, heed your doctor’s warning to avoid the stimulation of lights and sounds.
 Your daughter’s brain is trying to repair itself and needs a calm environment free from extra stimuli in which to do so.
 Rest is crucial for concussion recovery.

 Following a concussion, cognitive functioning and emotions can be inconsistent